pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: Acknowledgment

 \section{Acknowledgment}

 We appreciate all reviewers for their constructive comments and suggestions.
-Jian Weng was supported by National Natural Science Foundation of China under Grant No. 61825203, National Key Research and Development Plan of China under Grant No. 2020YFB1005600, Major Program of Guangdong Basic and Applied Research Project under Grant No. 2019B030302008, Guangdong Provincial Science and Technology Project under Grant No. 2021A0505030033, National Joint Engineering Research Center of Network Security Detection and Protection Technology, and Guangdong Key Laboratory of Data Security and Privacy Preserving.
+Jian Weng was supported by National Natural Science Foundation of China (No. 61825203), National Key Research and Development Plan of China (No. 2020YFB1005600), Major Program of Guangdong Basic and Applied Research Project (No. 2019B030302008), Guangdong Provincial Science and Technology Project under Grant (No. 2021A0505030033), National Joint Engineering Research Center of Network Security Detection and Protection Technology, and Guangdong Key Laboratory of Data Security and Privacy Preserving.
 Anjia Yang was supported by the Key-Area R\&D Program of Guangdong Province (No. 2020B0101090004, 2020B0101360001), the National Key R\&D Program of China (No. 2021ZD0112802), the National Natural Science Foundation of China (No. 62072215).
-Jia-Nan Liu was supported by the National Natural Science Foundation of China (No. 62102166), China Postdoctoral Science Foundation (No. 2022M711330).
+Ming Li was supported by the National Natural Science Foundation of China (No. 62102166, 62032025), the Guangdong Provincial Science and Technology Project (No. 2020A1515111175), and the Science and Technology Major Project of Tibet Autonomous Region (No. XZ202201ZD0006G).
+Jia-Nan Liu was supported by the National Natural Science Foundation of China (No. 62102165).